Mark Hopkinson

-Mark Allen Hopkinson (October 8, 1949 – January 22, 1992) was a convicted murderer who was executed by the U.S. state of Wyoming in 1992 for the murders of Vincent Vehar, Beverly Vehar, John Vehar, and Jeffrey Green.
-He is the only person to have been executed in Wyoming since the 1960s.
+Mark Allen Hopkinson (October 8, 1949 – January 22, 1992) was a convicted proxy serial killer who was responsible for arranging the 1977 murders of Vincent Vehar, Beverly Vehar, and John Vehar, and the 1979 murder of Jeffrey Green, a key witness against him, in Wyoming.
+Hopkinson is the only person to have been executed by the state of Wyoming since the 1960s.
+Gerry Spence served as the special prosecutor who won the case against Hopkinson.

+Hopkinson was sentenced to death specifically for Green's murder, the deciding factor being that he had arranged it from a federal prison in California, where he was serving time for trying to arrange the murder of another man in the state of Arizona.
+While on death row, Hopkinson allegedly tried to arrange additional murders.

 Background

 Mark Hopkinson returned to his native home in the Bridger Valley area of southwest Wyoming some time in 1975.
 He had earlier left the Valley after accepting a football scholarship to the University of Arizona.
 While away, he was convicted on charges of delivering controlled substances in 1971.
 Shortly after his release from a federal prison, he reappeared in Wyoming.

-Hopkinson-Roitzes dispute
+Hopkinson–Roitz dispute

 Late in 1975, Hopkinson became embroiled in two legal disputes in which Vincent Vehar, an attorney, assumed something of an adversarial role.
-The first dispute arose between two families, the Hopkinsons and the Roitzes over water rights.
+The first dispute arose between two families, the Hopkinsons and the Roitzes, over water rights.
 In 1974, Joe Hopkinson, Mark's father, began doing ground work for a trailer court, in the process covering a ditch carrying water to the Roitzes.
 The Roitzes consulted Vehar and, as a result, filed a lawsuit against Joe Hopkinson.
 Shortly after a judgment was entered in the Roitzes' favor, Mark Hopkinson returned to the Valley.
 Mark Hopkinson not only assumed control over the development of the trailer court, but also sought to have that judgment reversed on appeal.

 In April 1976, Mark Hopkinson visited the Roitzes and asked them if they, together without any attorneys, could work out a settlement.
 When the Roitzes refused, Mark Hopkinson warned them that he could construct the trailer court in such a manner as to inconvenience them greatly.
 On May 6, 1976, Mark revisited the Roitzes and attacked 55-year-old Frank Roitz.
 After Mark was pulled away from Frank, Mark's father, Joe, armed with a hammer, arrived at the scene.
 The two men together then beat Frank Roitz.
 When the fracas was finally over, the Roitzes consulted with Vehar and decided to talk to the county attorney about pressing charges; however, the county attorney was Jim Phillips, who had been hired by Mark to appeal the original judgment.
 Phillips, acting in his official capacity, refused to file charges in the matter.